godefroi/hc-tech-assessment/README.md

 ## PeopleSearchModule
 This PowerShell module is provided as a simple way to interact with the service.
-The module can be loaded into the current PowerShell session using the following command:
+The module can be loaded into the current PowerShell session (either PowerShell Core or Windows PowerShell) using the following command:
 ```powershell
 import-module -name .\PeopleSearchModule\PeopleSearch.psm1
 ```